 |Mobility||Rolling, light stretch/leg swings optional||Rolling, bands, light stretch/LS optional, myrtl||Rolling, bands, light stretch/LS optional||Rolling, bands, light stretch/LS optional, myrtl||Rolling, bands, light stretch/LS optional||Rolling, bands, light stretch/LS optional, myrtl||Rolling, bands, light stretch/LS optional|

 Small Business Shout Out

 Blue Willow makes CBD-based body care products that many athletes swear by.
-They smell amazing and they are soothing—two things we all need right now when locked inside of our houses with fewer reasons to take showers.
-Founded by Harmony Bowman after an inspirational healing journey using the products, Blue Willow can take your recovery game up at least eight notches, if not more.
+They smell amazing and they are soothing—two things we all need right now.
+Founded by Harmony Bowman after an inspirational healing journey, Blue Willow can take your recovery game up at least eight notches, if not more.
 The bath soak in particular has been getting rave reviews!
 Use code LOVE20 for 20% off at the website store here.